Skip to main content

 01392 724235

 My research focuses on the intellectual and literary history of early modern France, particularly the seventeenth century.
-I am interested in cultures of learning, women's intellectual practice and its reception, classical reception, cultural quarrels and translation studies.
+I am interested in cultures of learning, women's varied intellectual practices and their reception, classical reception, cultural quarrels, and translation studies.

 I teach or have taught all years of undergraduate modules in French language, literature, and philosophy, offering research led-modules alongside contributions to team-taught modules.
 I also teach for the MA in Translation Studies and the MA in Global Literatures and Cultures.
-I co-direct Exeter's Centre for Early Modern Studies and am a founding member of the new Centre for Classical Reception.
+From 2019-23 I co-directed Exeter's Centre for Early Modern Studies and am a founding member of the new Centre for Classical Reception.

 I accept PhD or post-doc proposals in any of my research areas.